 If the Anahata Chakra is balanced you feel great love for humanity in general, as well as love for one special person.
-If it is not balanced it generates negative emotions connected to failure in love, separation, the untimely loss of someone dear to you.
+If it is not balanced it generates negative emotions connected to failure in love, separation, and the untimely loss of someone dear to you.
 These negative emotions include sadness, jealousy, emotional pain, melancholy, and so on.

-People who have harmoniously developed this Chakra are balanced, stable and reliable in love.
+People who have harmoniously developed this Chakra are balanced, stable, and reliable in love.
 They enjoy the consideration and respect of the people around them, and always make informed judgments and offer good advice.

 5. Vishuddha Chakra